basilfx/TRADFRI-Hacking/README.md

 * LED driver
 * IKEA TRÅDFRI module

 The tiny module is used in many of their products, and is actually a small piece board with some GPIO exposed.
-This board uses the energy-efficient Silicon Labs [EFR32MG1P132F256GM32](https://www.silabs.com/products/wireless/mesh-networking/efr32mg-mighty-gecko-zigbee-thread-soc/device.efr32mg1p132f256gm32) microcontroller (MCU), which is a ARM Cortex M4 with 256 Kb of flash.
+This board uses the energy-efficient Silicon Labs [EFR32MG1P132F256GM32](https://www.silabs.com/products/wireless/mesh-networking/efr32mg-mighty-gecko-zigbee-thread-soc/device.efr32mg1p132f256gm32) microcontroller (MCU), which is a ARM Cortex M4 with 256 KiB of flash.

 You can take out the board, and hook it up to your own lighting solutions.
 Or, you can flash it with your own firmware, for other purposes.

 As a proof of concept, check out [this YouTube video](https://www.youtube.com/watch?v=yi_Z2WtmdDU) I made.

 ## Components
-I have been able to following parts:
+I have been able to following parts on a single IKEA TRÅDFRI module:

 * Microcontroller: [EFR32MG1P132F256GM32](https://www.silabs.com/products/wireless/mesh-networking/efr32mg-mighty-gecko-zigbee-thread-soc/device.efr32mg1p132f256gm32)
 * 2Mbit SPI Flash: [IS25LQ020B](http://www.issi.com/WW/pdf/25LQ025B-512B-010B-020B-040B.pdf)